Salty-Shio/learning-go/notes.md

 | `uint32` | 32       | 0                          | 4,294,967,295              |
 | `uint64` | 64       | 0                          | 18,446,744,073,709,551,615 |

-It should be noted as well, `int` initialize to _0_ by default which in contrast to `JavaScript`'s `undefined` or `C++` having a garbled mess of whatever was there before you initialized the value.
+It should be noted as well, `int` initialize to _0_ by default which in contrast to `JavaScript`'s `undefined` or `C++` having a garbled mess of whatever was there before we initialized the value.

 The max and mins are also something to look out for.
-If you try to initialize a value over its max size, the compiller will throw an error.
-If you update a value however, the compiller is no longer involved, and there will be no error.
+If we try to initialize a value over its max size, the compiller will throw an error.
+If we update a value however, the compiller is no longer involved, and there will be no error.
 This can lead to unexpected behavior.

 ```go
 var numberOne int8 = 127 // No error